stevebranam/BBSerialTx/mainpage.md

 In file @b analysis/specification.txt:

-- PASSED: Given UnopenedBBSerialTx, Should NotOpen When NullFunctionPointer
+- PASSED: Given UnopenedBBSerialTx, When OpenedWithNullFunctionPointer Then ShouldNotOpen
-- PASSED: Given UnopenedBBSerialTx, Should Open When NonNullFunctionPointer
+- PASSED: Given UnopenedBBSerialTx, When OpenedWithNonNullFunctionPointer Then ShouldOpen
-- PASSED: Given UnopenedBBSerialTx, Should NotWriteBit
+- PASSED: Given UnopenedBBSerialTx, When Instantiated Then ShouldNotWriteBit
-- PASSED: Given UnopenedBBSerialTx, Should WriteIdle When Open
+- PASSED: Given UnopenedBBSerialTx, When Opened Then ShouldWriteIdle
-- PASSED: Given OpenBBSerialTx, Should NotWriteData When Closed
+- PASSED: Given OpenBBSerialTx, When Closed Then ShouldNotWriteData
-- PASSED: Given OpenBBSerialTx, Should WriteTestPattern When Calibrating
+- PASSED: Given OpenBBSerialTx, When Calibrating Then ShouldWriteTestPattern
-- PASSED: Given OpenBBSerialTx, Should WriteStartAndStopBits When WritingByte
+- PASSED: Given OpenBBSerialTx, When WritingByte Then ShouldWriteStartAndStopBits
-- PASSED: Given OpenBBSerialTx, Should WriteBinaryData When WritingByte
+- PASSED: Given OpenBBSerialTx, When WritingByte Then ShouldWriteBinaryData
-- PASSED: Given OpenBBSerialTx, Should WriteCharData When WritingString
+- PASSED: Given OpenBBSerialTx, When WritingString Then ShouldWriteCharData
-- PASSED: Given OpenBBSerialTx, Should WriteTrailingSpaces When WritingString
+- PASSED: Given OpenBBSerialTx, When WritingString Then ShouldWriteTrailingSpaces
-- PASSED: Given OpenBBSerialTx, Should WriteAsciiHexData When WritingUint8
+- PASSED: Given OpenBBSerialTx, When WritingUint8 Then ShouldWriteAsciiHexData
-- PASSED: Given OpenBBSerialTx, Should WriteAsciiHexData When WritingUint16
+- PASSED: Given OpenBBSerialTx, When WritingUint16 Then ShouldWriteAsciiHexData
-- PASSED: Given OpenBBSerialTx, Should WriteAsciiHexData When WritingUint32
+- PASSED: Given OpenBBSerialTx, When WritingUint32 Then ShouldWriteAsciiHexData
-- PASSED: Given OpenBBSerialTx, Should WriteLeadingZeroes When WritingUint32
+- PASSED: Given OpenBBSerialTx, When WritingUint32 Then ShouldWriteLeadingZeroes
-- PASSED: Given OpenBBSerialTx, Should WriteAsciiDecimalData When WritingDecimal
+- PASSED: Given OpenBBSerialTx, When WritingDecimal Then ShouldWriteAsciiDecimalData
-- PASSED: Given OpenBBSerialTx, Should WriteMinusSign When WritingNegativeDecimal
+- PASSED: Given OpenBBSerialTx, When WritingNegativeDecimal Then ShouldWriteMinusSign
-- PASSED: Given OpenBBSerialTx, Should WriteAsciiZero When WritingZeroDecimal
+- PASSED: Given OpenBBSerialTx, When WritingZeroDecimal Then ShouldWriteAsciiZero
-- PASSED: Given OpenBBSerialTx, Should WriteLeadingSpaces When WritingDecimal
+- PASSED: Given OpenBBSerialTx, When WritingDecimal Then ShouldWriteLeadingSpaces
-- PASSED: Given OpenBBSerialTx, Should WriteLeadingSpacesAndMinusSign When WritingNegativeDecimal
+- PASSED: Given OpenBBSerialTx, When WritingNegativeDecimal Then ShouldWriteLeadingSpacesAndMinusSign

 @subsection mcc_sec MCC Analysis